HussainStudent/FirstPracticalHomework/README.md

 # FirstPracticalHomework
-this is java code to print my name
+this is a java code to print my name